VkumarStack/CS35L-Notes/Version Control/git.md

 - `git commit` will add the files to the staging area in the latest snapshot, with a commit message inserted via the text editor specified under the Git configuration settings
     - `-m MESSAGE` flag allows for the commit message to be specified in the command instead of via a text editor
     - `-a` flag allows for every file being tracked to be automatically staged before the commit (so there is no need to do `git add`)
+    - Each commit in Git has a unique ID, representing a checksum of the contents of the commit, which verifies that the content has not been corrupted as well as provides a unique identifier to a given commit
+    - Commit messages are important - they indicate **why** a commit was made and **why** it is important
+        - Reading through all the code associated with a change can take too much effort, a simple commit message can be more meaningfully understood
+        - Commit messages also allow for the history of a project to be better comprehended - as you go back, you can see the motivation for each commit
+        - Comments are meant to explain the workings of code; commit messages are meant to explain the workings behind a change of code
+    - A common pattern is a committer and author being different; an individual creates code but another individual can commit it for them
+        - Under `git log`, this results in differences in author date and commit date
 - `git rm FILE` untracks FILE and removes it from the current working directory
     - `-f` forces the removal of FILE if it had already been added to the staging area
     - `--cached` untracks FILE but does not remove it from the current working directory
 - `git mv FROM TO` renames or moves file FROM to TO
     - Using `mv` may fail as Git does not necessarily track file movement or renaming
 - A `.gitignore` file contains a list of filenames or patterns for filenames that Git should not automatically add or track
+    - - `.gitignore` files themselves can be tracked by Git
+    - It is typical to put executable files, temporary files (those beginning with #), machine code files (.o files, since they are machine dependent and therefore is not portable), imported packages (i.e. node_modules), and passwords/security keys (store them in an environment variable) in your `.gitignore` file
+- `git config` is used as a tool for configurations of Git on the device
+    - `git config -l` lists all configurations
+    - `.git/config` is a file created when a repository is created/cloned, and this configuration can be edited accordingly (though if there is any errors, then Git stop works)
+        - `.git/config` is not under version control, so be careful when working with it (any file under the `.git/` is not versioned)
+    - There is a `/.gitconfig` file located usually at the home directory that contains global configurations
 # Viewing History
 - `git diff` will:
     - If no arguments are added, show the differences between the working directory and the staging area
     - If `--staged` is added, show the differences between the staging area and the last commit
+    - If `--cached` is added, display the differences between the latest changes and the index
     - If `HEAD` is the argument, show the differences between the latest commit and the current working files
     - If `VERSION1..VERSION2` is the argument, show the differences between the commit represented by VERSION1 and the commit represented by VERSION2 (VERSION1 and VERSION2 can be the commit hashes or tags)
 - `git log` will:
     - If no arguments are added, display the history of the current repository, listing each **commit**, its **author**, its **author date**, and its **commit message**
     - If `A..B` are the arguments, display the history from, but not including, version A up to and including version B, where A and B can be the commit hashes or tags representing commits
         - `HEAD` is an identifier for the latest version
+        - `B` starts from the very beginning of the project all the way up to B
         - `A^` is an identifier for the version before A
     - If `-p` is added, display the difference (patch) introduced in each commit
     - If `-[NUM]` is added, limit the log entries displayed to NUM entries